 Seller’s agent chooses to start one themselves, before receiving a Committed Offer

 To make higher offers, the Total Offer Value must be 0.5% greater than the Current Highest Offer and buyers must agree to all of the Seller’s Terms.
-Proposing different price or terms is not allowed after the seller has committed to accept an offer.
+Proposing a different price or terms is not allowed after the seller has committed to accept an offer.